-When it comes to the celebrities on this list, they probably should have kept their mouths shut.
-One wrong Tweet can lead to disaster.
-Just ask CeeLo Green!
-Everything from losing money, getting fired, facing a public relations nightmare, and plain old embarrassment have occurred just because of one regrettable Tweet.
+When it comes to the celebrities on this list, 20/20 is hindsight when one wrong Tweet leads to disaster.
+Everything from celebrity feuds, losing money, getting fired, facing a public relations nightmare, and plain old embarrassment has occurred just because of one regrettable Tweet.

-Betsy DeVos - the Michigan billionaire who bought her way into the White House - tweeted a picture of her first day on the job as Secretary of Education.
+Betsy DeVos - the Michigan billionaire who supposedly bought her way into the White House - tweeted a picture of her first day on the job as Secretary of Education.
 Throughout her confirmation hearings, DeVos faced an onslaught of politicians and citizens questioning her qualifications.
-She has never taught in a public school, she has no training as an educator, and she and her children have never even attended a public school.
+Her opposition maintains she has never taught in a public school, she has no training as an educator, and she and her children have never even attended a public school.
+DeVos critics even made jabs about her stance on gun in schools.

 Despite this, she was confirmed after Vice President Mike Pence broke a tie vote.
-On her first day on the job, she tweeted a picture of herself asking "Now where do I find the pencils? :) " and people were not pleased.
-The Twitterverse came for dear ol' Betsy, mercilessly mocking her and criticizing her as an anti-public school GOP shill.
+On her first day on the job, she tweeted a picture of herself, asking: "Now where do I find the pencils? :) " and people were not pleased.
+The Twitterverse came for dear ol' Betsy, mercilessly mocking her and presenting her as an anti-public school GOP shill.

-Staunch Obamacare hater Rep. Marsha Blackburn, R-Tenn., thought she'd fire up her constituents by asking via a Twitter poll them what they thought about repealing the health care law.
+Staunch Obamacare hater Rep. Marsha Blackburn, R-Tenn., thought she'd fire up her constituents by asking via a Twitter poll what they thought about repealing the health care law.
 Unfortunately for her, 84 percent of people who voted - or about 6,700 people - didn't want congress to repeal it.